bc-tools/for-latex/TeXitEasy/README.md

 ### For `Python`...

 Working together with `LaTeX` templates for f-strings is very boring because of the curly braces.
 The function `texiteasy.escape.fstringit` simplifies this as you can see in the following code.
-Note that `<:PYVAR_FOR_FSTRING:>` is used instead of ``{PYVAR_FOR_FSTRING}`` as this must normally be done in f-strings.
+Note that `<:PYVAR_FOR_FSTRING:>` is used instead of ''{PYVAR_FOR_FSTRING}'' as this must normally be done in f-strings.

 ~~~python
 from texiteasy.escape import fstringit